mmul-it/training/OpenShift-On-The-Rocks/OpenShift-Custom-Template.md

 3. Customize the `simple-nginx.yml` template definition by:
    - Replacing all occurrence of `nginx-example` with `simple-nginx`
-   - Create a new parameter named `REPLICAS` that will manage the number of replicas inside the `DeploymentConfig` specs.
+   - Create a new parameter named `REPLICAS` that will manage the number of replicas inside the `Deployment` specs.
 4. Create the template on the cluster.
 5. Deploy a new app from this template.